MithrilJS/mithril.js/docs/installation.md

 open index.html
 ```

-The source file `index.js` will be compiled (bundled) and a browser window opens showing the result.
-Any changes in the source files will instantly get recompiled and the
-browser will refresh reflecting the changes.

 #### Step by step

 For production-level projects, the recommended way of installing Mithril is to use NPM.